Best and Cheapest Renters Insurance as Rated by Customers in 2022

 Renters insurance is generally much cheaper than car or homeowners insurance.
 The average cost of a renters policy in the United States is $185 annually, according to most recent data from the Insurance Information Institute.
 That equates to renters insurance costing about $15 per month.
 To put those numbers in perspective, the average cost of homeowners insurance according to the same data is $1,192 annually or about $100 per month.

 Why is cheap renters insurance easier to find than cheap homeowners insurance?
 The difference in price can largely be attributed to the different coverages they provide.
 The cost of homeowners insurance is driven up by the fact that it covers the entire structure.
 So if you owned a home worth $200,000, you'd need dwelling coverage up to $200,000.
-However, renters insurance doesn't provide coverage for your apartment.
+However, renters insurance coverage doesn't account for your apartment.

 How do you get the best renters insurance?